revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 ---

-15.Predict the output of the following code?
+15. Predict the output of the following code?

 ```python
 x=56.9